Desert Uplands

 The Desert Uplands is an interim Australian bioregion located in north and central western Queensland which straddles the Great Dividing Range between Blackall and Pentland.

 Geography

 The bioregion contains Lake Galilee, Lake Dunn and Lake Buchanan.
 The climate is semi-arid with highly variable rainfall.
 Much of the area is used for cattle grazing and is part of the Great Artesian Basin, lying within both the Galilee and Eromanga Basins.
 The Brigalow Belt North and Brigalow Belt South are to the east of the bioregion, and the Einasleigh Uplands are located to the north.

 Waterways

 The main rivers in the bioregion are Belyando, Cape, Campaspe, Barcoo and Alice River and Aramac and Torrens Creeks.
 Wetlands at shallow salt lakes Lake Galilee and Lake Buchanan are listed on the Directory of Important Wetlands in Australia.

 Subregions

-Tbe Desert Uplands bioregion has four subregions:
+The Desert Uplands bioregion has four subregions: